- Off road parking

 - Washing machine

 All ground floor.
 Two bedrooms: 1 x king-size double, 1 x adult bunks.
-Bathroom with bath, shower over, basin and WC.
+Bathroom with bath, hand-held shower, basin and WC.
 Kitchen with dining area.
 Sitting room with sofa bed.

 - Last minute